 - ↓ Albumin

-- Hypercoagulability is due to an increase in fibrinogen, factor VII, and factor VIII and a decrease in protein S (reduces the risk of intrapartum blood loss).
+- Hypercoagulability is due to an increase in fibrinogen, factor VII, and factor VIII and a decrease in protein S; (reduces the risk of intrapartum blood loss).

-- ↑ Alkaline phosphatase (placental isoenzyme)
+- ↑ Alkaline phosphatase (placental isoenzymes)

 Gastrointestinal system